icewind1991/palantir/README.md

 - cpu and gpu temperature (gpu temps only for amd cards)
 - cpu power usage on modern amd and intel platforms
 - docker per-container cpu, memory and network stats
+-
+## Usage

+- Download the binary for your architecture from the [releases](https://github.com/icewind1991/palantir/releases/) and place it at `/usr/local/bin/palantir`
+- Place the [palantir.service](palantir.service) file in `/etc/systemd/system/`
+- Create the `palantir` user: `sudo useradd -m palantir`
+- Start enable enable the server: `sudo systemctl enable --now palantir`
+- Metrics will be available at `localhost:5665/metrics`

+Some stats require additional permissions described below.

 ## Power monitoring permissions

 In recent kernel versions, precise power monitoring is only accessible to root users to prevent using it as a side-channel attack.
-In order to get the power monitoring output you'll need to give the palantir user access to this data using the following steps.
+In order to get the power monitoring output you'll need to give the `palantir` user access to this data using the following steps.

 - Create a group using